alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 ![image]({{ site.baseurl }}/assets/images/connected-registry/scope-map-hello-world.png)

-We then update our connected registry with this new token so that users can connect usigin the docker CLI to the on-premise connected registry
+We then update our connected registry with this new token so that users can connect to the on-premise connected registry using the docker CLI.

 ```
 az acr connected-registry update \